dxos/dxos/docs/content/tutorial/data.md

 ## Create items

 On our app the `items` that we are going to create are going to be Tasks.
-Place the following code in your `TaskList` component and take a look at the function `handleCreateItem`.
+Add the following code to your `TaskList` component and take a look at the function `handleCreateItem`.
 We are calling to `party.database.createItem` function, sending some required information.

 ```jsx:title=src/components/TaskList.js
 import { ObjectModel } from '@dxos/object-model';